 - On a clear night find somewhere around your campsite to watch the night sky, spot the Milky Way and Southern Cross – stargazing smartphone apps are available to help.

 - On a foggy morning, stroll along the Forest Circuit Walk and experience how different the forest feels in these conditions.

 The question now is…why wouldn’t you?
 Book now to secure your favourite campsite for your next visit, or head along on a day trip.

-Deep Creek Conservation Park is featured as National Parks SA and Nature Play SA’s Park of the Month for March, but there’s plenty to see and do all year round.
-Check out Nature Play SA’s brochure for the perfect selection for every season.
+Deep Creek Conservation Park is featured as National Parks and Wildlife Service South Australia Park of the Month for April, but there’s plenty to see and do all year round.

 For more ideas of things to look out for in other South Australian parks, be sure to type ‘10 things to see and do’ in the search option at the top of this page.